fzuleta/sample-users-microservice/README.md

 - You can always run with intelliJ by either running each module, or as a configuration.

+## Future Recomendations:
+- Implement apache kafka as an event store.
+- Implement each future microservice with it's own read-store.

 ### when adding new microservices
 update self.keystore in `resources` and add a new `dns:XXXXXXXX` and build and run again the docker images.